Updated October 2017

 Candidates can be withdrawn from a session up until the 1st May/1st November.

 Between the first and final registration deadlines there is a fee for changes to existing subject details and a higher fee for registering new candidates.
-See Handbook of procedures on the OCC, section A6.12 Scale of fees.
-More information about the candidate registration procedure is the Handbook of Procedures section A5.
+See Handbook of procedures for the Diploma Programme 2017 on the programme resource centre> Implementation section >Assessment processes and procedures, section A2.8 Scale of fees.
+More information about the candidate registration procedure is in the Handbook of procedures for the Diploma Programme 2017 section A4.

 Q3 When should my school receive the examination papers?